Saving reserve Soldiers lives one at a time

 |0

-This work, Saving reserve Soldiers lives one at a time [Image 1 of 2], by SFC LaTonya Kelly, identified by DVIDS, is free of known copyright restrictions under U.S. copyright law.
+This work, Saving reserve Soldiers lives one at a time, by Rosario Urquieta, identified by DVIDS, is free of known copyright restrictions under U.S. copyright law.

 LEAVE A COMMENT